top of page

 Session Day Checklist and Tips:

-A Senior Photography Experience is actually a beautiful time to stop and appreciate this milestone and celebrate your successes!
+A Senior Portrait Experience is actually a beautiful time to stop and appreciate this milestone and celebrate your successes!

 • Let your senior know that it’s going to be fun.
 No one needs to act a certain way or even smile at the camera.
 Just relax and be yourself.
 That's when your true personality will shine.